elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Blobs are often used for handling file uploads, download, reading large files, and managing binary data.
+  <div><strong>Interview Response:</strong> Blobs in JavaScript are commonly used for handling large binary data like images, audio files, or video streams.
+They're useful in file manipulation (reading and writing), AJAX requests, and in the File API.
   </div>
   </div>
 </details>